Dongying: Climate

+Dongying City is located at mid latitudes, facing away from the land and sea, and is influenced by both the Eurasian continent and the Pacific Ocean.
 Dongying has a monsoon-influenced, four-season humid continental climate Köppen Dwa), with hot, humid summers, and cold but dry winters.
 The city is dry and nearly rainless in spring, hot and rainy in summer, crisp in autumn and dry and cold (with little snow) in winter.
 The average annual temperature is 13.5 °C, and the annual precipitation is 527.7 mm, with a strong summer maximum, and high variability from year to year.
 January is the coldest and driest month, with a mean temperature of -2.2 °C and 5.1 mm of equivalent rainfall.
 July is the hottest and wettest month; the corresponding numbers are 27.0 °C, and 136.7 mm.

 Economy

 A large part of the city's economy revolves around petroleum and the nearby Shengli Oil Field.

 Industries include petroleum, petrochemistry, saline chemistry, papermaking, machinery, electronics, construction, building materials, foodstuff processing, pneumatic tires and rubber, textiles, and light industries.

 Dongying is one of the world's leading producers of rubber tires.
-It has more tire factories than any other city in the world.

-Recently, Dongying's economy has grown significantly, reflecting the high development of China's economy.
+With the release of the 2023 ERJ Global Tire Ranking, a total of 36 tire companies from China appear on the list, accounting for nearly 50%.
+Among them, the number of Shandong tire companies on the list has reached 21, accounting for nearly 60% of China's listed tire companies; Sales account for 51% of domestic tire companies.As one of the main concentration areas of Shandong's tire industry, Dongying has a total of 7 tire companies listed on the latest Top 75 list, with 6 of them showing a significant leap in ranking; Two tire companies also achieved high sales growth in the industry headwinds of 2022.

 The city's growing manufacturing sector and its proximity to oil reserves have led to increased company investments.
 An example is DuPont, which invested five billion yuan in 2005 to build a titanium dioxide factory in the area.
 After this project's completion, it became the largest investment outside of the US for DuPont.

+Culture

+Dongying History Museum (Guangrao County History Museum) is a comprehensive museum of geography established in May 1993.
+It is a national second level museum and AAA level tourist attraction, including a comprehensive building and Sun Wu Temple.
+It covers a total area of 42763 square meters and currently has more than 12000 collections, including 417 precious cultural relics above the national third level (pieces/sets).

+The Sun Tzu Cultural Tourism Area is located in the Chengdong New District of Guangrao County, Dongying City.
+Based on the standards of national level ecological tourism demonstration areas and tourist resorts, it is a cultural experiential tourism and vacation project with Sun Tzu culture as its theme, created according to the functional positioning of ecology, tourism, culture, and city.
+In August 2012, it was rated as a national 4A level tourist attraction.